-What your child can do to cope with bullying
+What your child can do to handle bullying

 If your child is being bullied, you should always step in.
-But your child can also learn ways to cope with the bullying when it’s happening.
-This can help her to handle any future bullying or negative social behaviour.
-It will also help your child feel more confident and less powerless about being bullied.
+But your child can also learn ways to handle bullying when it’s happening.
+This gives your child skills to deal with any future bullying or negative social behaviour.
+It also helps your child feel more confident and less powerless about being bullied.

-Here are some ideas, along with ways to explain the ideas to your child:
+Here are some ideas for your child, along with ways to explain the ideas to your child:

 - Ignore it and think about moving away if the bullying continues: ‘You physically move away from children who are teasing or bullying’.

 - Tell the person doing the bullying to stop: ‘Standing up to people who are bullying in a calm way lets them know that what they’re trying to do isn’t working’.